-Keroher and Kirby (1948), Lochman-Balk (1971), and Chenoweth (1968) correlated supposed late Dresbachian carbonate strata (Bonneterre) across eastern Kansas, and suggested that Franconian and early Trempealeauan strata are absent over most of Kansas (Chenoweth, 1968).
-However, the discovery of Franconian fossils in the basal Cambrian sandstone of southwestern Missouri indicates that the Bonneterre Formation is not present in the area (Kurtz and others, 1975).
+Keroher and Kirby (1948), Lochman-Balk (1971), and Chenoweth (1968) correlated supposed late Dresbachian carbonate strata (Bonneterre) across eastern Kansas, and suggested that "Franconian and early Trempealeauan" strata are "absent over most" of Kansas (Chenoweth, 1968, p.
+1676).
+However, the discovery of Franconian fossils in the basal Cambrian sandstone of southwestern Missouri indicates that "the Bonneterre Formation is not present" in the area (Kurtz et al., 1975, p.
+19).
 Instead, the basal Cambrian sandstone-carbonate succession in eastern Kansas may represent a sequence of Franconian sediments that lapped northwestward onto the margins of the ancestral Central Kansas Uplift.
 However, Dresbachian strata are present in western Kansas (Chenoweth, 1968).
 Basal Sauk relations are not known with certainty in Nebraska, although Dresbachian units present in western Iowa have been tentatively correlated into eastern Nebraska (Carlson, 1969).
 The late Dresbachian was marked by a significant regressive event, and a disconformity (Sauk II/Sauk III boundary; Palmer, 1981) apparently formed at the top of the Dresbachian interval over large portions of the central midcontinent.

 In a general sense, younger Sauk depositional cycles resemble the Dresbachian pattern, although carbonate-dominated facies are more widespread during the Trempealeauan and Canadian.
-The Franconian-Trempealeauan cycle was initiated with deposition of a basal sandstone interval in Wisconsin, northern Illinois, Minnesota, and eastern Iowa (Ironton Sandstone, Wonewoc Formation) and eastern Kansas (Lamotte or Reagan Sandstones).
-Several broad facies tracts characterize subsequent Franconian deposition: 1) primarily glauconitic sandstones in Wisconsin and adjacent areas of Minnesota, Iowa, and Illinois (Lone Rock Formation, Franconia Formation); 2) a mixed facies belt, primarily characterized by siltstone, shale, and dolomite, across much of Iowa and Missouri (Davis Formation); and 3) carbonate-dominated facies in southwestern Iowa, eastern Nebraska, western Missouri, and Kansas (Davis Formation, lower Arbuckle Group).
-Carbonate-dominated facies expanded across much of Missouri and Iowa during the late Franconian and earliest Trempealeauan (Derby-Doerun Formations).
+The Franconian-Trempealeauan cycle was initiated with deposition of a basal sandstone interval in Wisconsin, northern Illinois, Minnesota, and eastern Iowa (Ironton Ss, Wonewoc Fm) and eastern Kansas (Lamotte or Reagan Ss).
+Several broad facies tracts characterize subsequent Franconian deposition: 1) primarily glauconitic sandstones in Wisconsin and adjacent areas of Minnesota, Iowa, and Illinois (Lone Rock Fm, Franconia Fm); 2) a mixed facies belt, primarily characterized by siltstone, shale, and dolomite, across much of

+Iowa and Missouri (Davis Fm); and 3) carbonate-dominated facies in southwestern Iowa, eastern Nebraska, western Missouri, and Kansas (Davis Fm, lower "Arbuckle Gp").
+Carbonate-dominated facies expanded across much of Missouri and Iowa during the late Franconian and earliest Trempealeauan (Derby-Doerun Fms).

-Most of the central midcontinent area was covered by a carbonate facies during the Trempealeauan (St. Lawrence Formation, Potosi Formation).
-The late Trempealeauan and earliest Canadian generally marked a period of significant marine offlap during which sandstone units prograded off the Wisconsin Dome area across much of Minnesota, Iowa, and northeastern Missouri (Jordan Sandstone, Momence Sandstone).
-Coeval carbonate and sandy carbonate facies (Eminence Formation) are present across western Iowa, eastern Nebraska, and much of Missouri, extending westward to the edge of the ancestral Central Kansas Uplift (Keroher and Kirby, 1948).
+Most of the central midcontinent area was covered by a carbonate facies during the Trempealeauan (St. Lawrence Fm, Potosi Fm).
+The late Trempealeauan and earliest Canadian generally marked a period of significant marine offlap during which sandstone units prograded off the Wisconsin Dome area across much of Minnesota, Iowa, and northeastern Missouri (Jordan Ss, Momence Ss).
+Coeval carbonate and sandy carbonate facies (Eminence Fm) are present across western Iowa, eastern Nebraska, and much of Missouri, extending westward to the edge of the ancestral Central Kansas Uplift (Keroher and Kirby, 1948).
 As reported by many workers, maximum regression, generally coincident with the Cambrian-Ordovician boundary, was apparently marked by development of a disconformity over portions of the central midcontinent.